-Modbus RTU is available on all Alicat products, including our OEM Basis and EPC devices.
+- Modbus RTU is available on all Alicat products.

 What are the differences between Modbus RTU and Modbus TCP/IP?

-Modbus RTU is a master/slave based serial protocol which uses standard serial communication interfaces such as RS-232 or RS-485.
+- Modbus RTU is a master/slave based serial protocol using standard serial communication interfaces such as RS-232 or RS-485.

-Modbus TCP/IP uses the same command set as Modbus RTU.
-Instead of serial the TCP/IP protocol and off-the-shelf network hardware to carry messages instead of serial cables.
+- Modbus TCP/IP uses the same command set as Modbus RTU.
+Instead of serial cables, the TCP/IP protocol uses off-the-shelf network hardware to carry messages.

-Modbus RTU operates in parallel to our standard serial interface, and does not change any specifications of any Alicat Modbus device.
+Modbus RTU operates in parallel to our standard serial interface, and does not change any specifications.

 Can I retrofit Modbus to my existing Alicat devices?